Bouncer doorman training is necessary to do the job in a nightclub or bar.

 Bouncer Doorman Training

 Nightclub bouncers and doormen have been known to physically eject obnoxious patrons with such force that they caused serious injury and sometimes death.
 It always makes me wonder what led up to this level of violence and if excessive force was really necessary to handle the situation?
-As a general rule, a bouncer should never lay hands on a nightclub patron, except in a self-defense or for purposes of taking a person into custody for an arrest.
+As a general rule, a bouncer should never lay hands on a nightclub patron, except in self-defense or for purposes of taking a person into custody for an arrest.
 If you think about it, what other business type has to use bouncers to bodily eject paying customers into the street?

 Bouncer Doorman Training